-During the introduction week at the start of their Master programme, all students are required to take a pre-test on Micro- and Macroeconomics, Quantitative Data Analysis (basic statistics) and Excel.
+At the beginning of the Master programme during the introduction week all students are required to take a pre-test on Micro- and Macroeconomics, Quantitative Data Analysis (basic statistics) and Excel.
 Participation in the pre-test is compulsory, but the result is merely informative, no sanctions are imposed when failing the pre-test.

-The test results of students who are interested in the Mobility Window programme may be taken into consideration during the selection process.
+Please note that the test results of students who are interested in the Mobility Window programme may be taken into consideration during the selection process.